c-argus/kids-in-the-kitchen/README.md

 ![Navigation Bar Sample](assets/images/feature-bar.PNG)

 * Header Home Page
-  - The header in the Home Page shows a big text in bright pink color inviting kids and their parents for a cooking class.
+  - The header in the Home Page shows a big text in bright pink color inviting the users for a cooking class.
   - The second line gives the information about the age range for students.
   - It has a background of two kids making cookies as an inspiration for future pupils.